 On this page, you’ll find the following sections:

 A Case Law Summary

 This case threatened to blow this issue wide open in favor of the police.
-It concluded that a police dog sniff was not a search at all.
+It concluded that a police dog sniff was not a search.

 The case began when …